justwawre/Alex/workshop/dsp_mem_opt/README.md

 *Xu YangChun Aug/21/2019*

 ### Problem
-The DSP/thread run out of memory, shown in abstract:
+The DSP/thread run out of memory due to new feature<br>
+to be precise, the thread's memory usage is over limit set before.<br>

+### analysis
+The cause is that an new U16 field was added to the strcuture, <br> then more space is needed for the array which allocated statically.<br> the code just for illustration <br>

 ```c
 /* global variables */
 var1;